Mama’s Best Banana Pudding

 - 1 (11 oz) box vanilla wafers

-- In a large mixing bowl, whisk together pudding, milk and condensed milk until smooth.
+- In a large mixing bowl, whisk together powdered pudding mix, milk and condensed milk until smooth.
 Let sit for 3 minutes.
 Fold in whipped cream until smooth.

 - In a large bowl (or individual parfait glasses) assemble the pudding.
 First, lay one third of Nilla Wafers across bottom of the bowl.
 Top with one third of the banana slices.
 Cover with one third of the pudding mixture.
 Continue with two more layers, reserving a few vanilla wafers to lay across the top as garnish.